 For travel or for emergencies, nothing beats an oral appliance as a CPAP backup.
 And here’s a little secret: many people who try it as a backup find that it works so well and so comfortably, they never want to go back to their machine.

-If you want to learn more about the benefits of oral appliances for sleep apnea in Omaha, please call (402) 493-4175 for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.
+If you want to learn more about the benefits of oral appliances for sleep apnea, please call (402) 493-4175 for an appointment with an Omaha sleep dentist at the Advanced Dental Sleep Treatment Center.